Photo Credit: Steve Dewey, Utah State University, Bugwood.org

 Scotch Thistle (J. Leekie)

-Scotch Thistle (Onopordum acanthium) is present within the Sea to Sky.
+Scotch thistle (Onopordum acanthium) is present within the Sea to Sky.
 Teasel can be distinguished by its leaves, having the combination of a broad, cup-like base, tapered end and wavy margins.

 Habitat and Origin

-Teasel is native to Europe and was introduced to the United States in the 1800s to tease wool.
-It prefers moist, sunny, open sites with rich soils and favours disturbed areas such as roadsides, ditches, waste places, riparian sites, fields and pastures.
+Teasel prefers moist, sunny, open sites with rich soils.
+It favours disturbed areas such as roadsides, ditches, waste places, riparian sites, fields and pastures.

 Ecological: